 The College of Dental Medicine is deeply committed to improving the oral health of its community and the world at large.
 Locally, we are the major provider of much-needed oral health care services to the underserved populations of Harlem, Inwood, and Washington Heights through our clinics and a variety of free services, programs which all provide key learning opportunities for our students.

 Our students are encouraged to expand their experience at the College of Dental Medicine by making service a part of their education.
-They volunteer in the student-run free clinic, organize health education events in schools, travel on service missions through the Global Health Externship Program, and participate enthusiastically in annual community events like Give Kids A Smile Day.
+They volunteer in the student-run free clinic, organize health education events in schools, and participate enthusiastically in annual community events like Give Kids A Smile Day.

 Community DentCare Network